stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 ---
 tldr; not at all.

-{% include https://github.com/stavkl/linguistics-for-nlp/raw/master/_includes/info.html text="So this post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at ISCOL too but eventually didn't.
-Fortunately though, a blog post is more interactive, fun, and 'free-style' than a paper, poster or an 8-min presentation and definitely my favorite medium." %}
+{% include info.html text="So this post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at ISCOL too but eventually didn't.
+Fortunately though, a blog post is more interactive, fun, and free-style than a paper, poster or an 8-min presentation and definitely my favorite medium." %}

 The task: Part-of-speech Tagging